qiboteam/qibolab/doc/source/tutorials/lab.rst

 Some architectures may also have coupler qubits that mediate the interactions.
 We can also interact with them defining the :class:`qibolab.couplers.Coupler` objects.
-Then we add them to their corresping :class:`qibolab.qubits.QubitPair` objects according to the chip topology.
-Again we neglected or characterization parameters associated to the coupler but qibolab will take them into account when calling :class:`qibolab.native.TwoQubitNatives`.
+Then we add them to their corresponding :class:`qibolab.qubits.QubitPair` objects according to the chip topology.
+We neglected characterization parameters associated to the coupler but qibolab will take them into account when calling :class:`qibolab.native.TwoQubitNatives`.